anarakinson/Jim-Detector/Facenet-and-MTCNN/README.md

 # Jim-Detector
-Detecting Jim Carrey in video
+Detecting Jim Carrey in video with Keras-Facenet and MTCNN